Guordek/ProjectManager/README.md

 Say what the step will be

 ```
-Clone the repository
+- Clone the repository
+- Create a new database
+- Copy the ".env.example" file and rename it to ".env"
+- Enter your configuration
-Open a terminal in the folder
+- Open a terminal in the folder
 > composer update
 > php artisan migrate:fresh --seed
 ```